jvalenzuela/atform/doc/source/intro.rst

 the entire workflow from source script to output PDF.
 Simple tests without much content are also common when creating an initial outline.
-Obviously, test procedures will require much more detail, which can be provided by additional parameters to the ``testgen.Test()`` class; refer to the :py:class:`testgen.Test` reference documentation for further details.
+Obviously, test procedures will require much more detail, which can be provided by additional parameters to :py:class:`testgen.Test`.

 Executing this script with Python will yield the output files, one PDF per test procedure.
 Most Python editors or integrated development